We love Delta SkyMiles, but one thing's for sure: The airline doesn't always make it easy to use Delta SkyMiles well.

 Unfortunately, booking a Delta One suite to Tokyo-Haneda (HND), Seoul-Incheon (ICN), or elsewhere in Asia is no longer an option.
 Nor are sweet spots to get to Australia, South Africa, or even South America.
 But luckily, you can still snag a bargain on a Delta flight to Europe.

-Consider that flying Delta One business class often costs 200,000 SkyMiles or more each way, like this flight from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) next year that clocks in at a whopping 340,000 SkyMiles.
+Consider that flying Delta One business class often costs 200,000 SkyMiles or more each way, like this flight from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) earlier this year year that clocked in at a whopping 340,000 SkyMiles.

-But you can book the exact same flight – same route, same day, same flight number – for just 50,000 Virgin Atlantic points.
+But you could have the exact same flight – same route, same day, same flight number – for just 50,000 Virgin Atlantic points.

-Finding the award space to book these Delta One seats through Virgin Atlantic can be a chore … but it's gotten a bit easier lately.
-In just the last few weeks, we've been sending Thrifty Traveler Premium+ members more and more award alerts with wide-open award space to book Delta One business class through Virgin for a bargain.
+Finding the award space to book these Delta One seats through Virgin Atlantic can be a chore … especially lately.
+It’s been many months since we’ve sent Thrifty Traveler Premium+ members an alert for wide-open award space to utilize this workaround to book Delta One to Europe for 50,000 points.
+But we’re always searching.

-It's one of the best deals in the world of points and miles.
-And while it might be the sweetest of all sweet spots using Virgin Atlantic points to fly Delta, there are plenty of other worthwhile workarounds.
-For example, while Delta typically charges 88,000 SkyMiles to fly economy on the nonstop between Minneapolis-St. Paul (MSP) and Honolulu (HNL) and back…
+It’s one of the best deals in the world of points and miles.
+And while it might be the sweetest of all sweet spots using Virgin Atlantic points to fly Delta, there are plenty of other worthwhile ways to book Delta flights using Virgin Atlantic points.
+For example, while Delta typically charges 100,000 SkyMiles or more to fly economy on the nonstop between Minneapolis-St. Paul (MSP) and Honolulu (HNL) and back…

-… you can find those same flights for nearly half the miles via Virgin Atlantic.
+… you can find those same flights for fewer than half the miles via Virgin Atlantic instead!

-You can't transfer your Delta SkyMiles over to a Virgin Atlantic account, unfortunately.
-But it's easy to get the Virgin Atlantic points you need: They're a Chase transfer partner, Amex transfer partner, Capital One transfer partner, and even a Citi transfer partner.
-That means you can instantly transfer points from cards like the Chase Sapphire Preferred® Card, American Express® Gold Card, or the Capital One Venture X Rewards Credit Card straight to a Virgin Atlantic account to get the points you need to book.
+You can’t transfer your Delta SkyMiles over to a Virgin Atlantic account, unfortunately.
+But it’s easy to get the Virgin Atlantic points you need: They’re a Chase transfer partner, Amex transfer partner, Capital One transfer partner, a Citi transfer partner, and even a Bilt transfer partner if you’re earning points on rent.
+That means you can instantly transfer points from cards like the Chase Sapphire Preferred® Card, the American Express® Gold Card, or the Capital One Venture X Rewards Credit Card straight to a Virgin account to get the points you need to book.

 It turns out, sometimes the most valuable way to use your SkyMiles is to not use them at all.